Winter Weekend Getaway

 Then, visit the 500-acre Washington Crossing Historic Park to see Revolutionary War soldiers’ graves and climb Bowman’s Tower (weather permitting) for a breathtaking view.
 Coming over Presidents Day weekend?
 Celebrate George Washington’s birthday at the park!
 When you’re done eating cake, take a short trip down the road to Crossings Vineyards for a taste of some award-winning wines!

-Grab dinner at Meadowlark, a cozy and contemporary restaurant in New Hope.
+Grab dinner at Oldestone, a contemporary steak and seafood restaurant in New Hope.
 End the evening with a show at the Bucks County Playhouse.
 Artists like Liza Minnelli, Grace Kelly, and Dick Van Dyke have all starred on this stage!
-Catch one of their classic wintertime plays, like Ebenezer Scrooge’s Big Playhouse Christmas Show!

 Your trip will not be complete without a little bit of history in Doylestown, hometown to stars like P!nk and Justin Guarini.
 Grab a pastry and coffee at Native Cafe, or, if you're in the mood for a more sit-down brunch, head to The Hattery Stove & Still.

 Check out Genevieve's Kitchen for a healthy farm-to-table dinner or Maxwell's on Main for a family-friendly meal.
-Cap off the night with a stop into Mad Princes Brewing.
 Show your Bucks County Ale Trail passport for a chance to get a stamp and closer to winning a limited edition t-shirt!